Healthcare in the United States: Health insurance and accessibility

 Unlike most developed nations, the US health system does not provide healthcare to the country's entire population.
-92.1% of citizens are covered by a combination of private insurance and various federal and state programs.
-7.9% remain uninsured.
-For half of all Americans, health insurance was most commonly acquired through a group plan tied to an employer.
-In 2024, 53.8% of people had employment-based insurance for some or all of the year.
-Public coverage included Medicare (19.1%) and Medicaid (17.6%) in 2024.
-During the 2024 open-enrollment period, 21.4 million people selected plans through the ACA marketplaces.
-Studies also report that many marketplace plans use limited provider networks; a 2024 analysis found that 23% of enrollees were in plans whose physician networks included a quarter or fewer of local doctors, with enrollees having access to about 40% of local physicians in-network on average.
+In 1977, the United States was said to be the only industrialized country not to have some form of national health insurance or direct healthcare provision to citizens through a nationalized healthcare system.
+A 1978 study argued that "Today every government in the world – including Red China with its squadrons of semi-trained 'barefoot doctors' – realizes it has a responsibility to keep its citizens in good physical and mental health.
+Unlike the U.S., nations like Scandinavia, the U.K., Ireland, Japan and others have opted for a universal health care system in which the state pays everyone's medical bills."
+Instead, most citizens are covered by a combination of private insurance and various federal and state programs.
+As of 2017, health insurance was most commonly acquired through a group plan tied to an employer, covering 150 million people.
+Other major sources include Medicaid, covering 70 million, Medicare, 50 million, and health insurance marketplaces created by the ACA covering around 17 million.
+In 2017, a study found that 73% of plans on ACA marketplaces had narrow networks, limiting access and choice in providers.

 Healthcare coverage is provided through a combination of private health insurance and public health coverage (e.g., Medicare, Medicaid).
-In 2023, CMS reported that the Government pays for roughly half of all healthcare spend in the United States through programs such as Medicare, Medicaid, the Children's Health Insurance Program, Tricare, and the Veterans Health Administration.
+In 2013, 64% of health spending was paid for by the government, and funded via programs such as Medicare, Medicaid, the Children's Health Insurance Program, Tricare, and the Veterans Health Administration.
 People aged under 65 acquire insurance via their or a family member's employer, by purchasing health insurance on their own, getting government and/or other assistance based on income or another condition, or are uninsured.
 Health insurance for public sector employees is primarily provided by the government in its role as employer.
 Managed care, where payers use various techniques intended to improve quality and limit cost, has become ubiquitous.